mirob2005/Light_Wave_GL/README.txt

 * This test implementation will attempt to model the global illumination in the scene more like a wave rather than a point light source

+* RayTracer_GLSL_Compare.jpg shows current OpenGL output in comparison to the rayTracer output

+TODO:
+1) Add Shadows to the scene using shadow maps
+2) Add an fps tracker
+3) Add Light_Wave logic